 There is a tram stop opposite the entrance to our MediaCity campus, which makes it extremely convenient to travel there by tram.
 The stop has direct services to Eccles and Manchester city centre.

-If you’re travelling to MediaCity, it is located in zone 2 of the Metrolink travel zones and, with a one-day travel ticket starting from £4.30, the tram is an excellent choice for affordable travel across the city.
+If you’re travelling to MediaCity, the tram stop is located in Zone 2 of the Metrolink travel zones and, with a one-day travel ticket starting from £4.30, the tram is an excellent choice for affordable travel across the city.

 For help with planning your journey, live updates and information on tickets and pricing, visit the Transport for Greater Manchester website.